-Has primary responsibility for planning and conducting developmentally appropriate early childhood care and education for children ages 6 weeks to three years.
-Has primary responsibility for adhering to the guidelines set forth by the Head Start Performance Standards, the National Association for the Education of Young Children, and the Illinois Department of Children and Family Services Licensing Standards for early head start programs.
-Meets the social, emotional, cognitive, physical, safety and health needs of children in classroom setting in accordance with the above mentioned standards and developmentally appropriate practices.
-Builds partnerships with parents to strengthen parent-child relationships, enhance child development, and meet other relevant parent goals.
-Works with teaching team to create and implement a developmentally appropriate curriculum in the classroom.
-Implements the program curriculum, and conducts child observations and appropriate developmental screenings using agency recommended instruments.
+The Teacher is responsible for adhering to the guidelines set forth by the Head Start Performance Standards, the National Association for the Education of Young Children, and the Illinois Department of Children and Family Services Licensing Standards for preschool programs.
+The Teacher works with teaching team to create and implement a developmentally appropriate curriculum in the classroom.

 ESSENTIAL DUTIES AND RESPONSIBILITIES